 We believe that elementary school is a special time as students grow academically, emotionally, and socially.
 We love watching them explore who they are as individuals and how they fit into the world around them.
 We believe that all students need to focus on making friends and building friendships rather than boy/girl relationships while at school.
 The school day should be focused on student learning and development of social skills.
-We ask that students conduct themselves in an age-appropriate manner at all times, including:
+We ask that students conduct themselves in an age-appropriate manner at all times.
+No public displays of affection (hand holding, kissing, etc) are allowed at VES.